mortezakowkabi/jcb-persian-documentation/014-Adding-dynamicGet-to-a-Site-View.md

 [00:07:55](https://www.youtube.com/watch?v=vEJZe6XqHJE&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m55s)

 Inside the model, locate the `getListQuery()` method.
-Here you’ll see how the main and joined tables are defined:
+Here you'll see how the main and joined tables are defined:

 * `sermon` as `a`
 * `series` as `c`